 Lady Mary's father is innocently accused of treason and is executed.
-It is the king's evil chancellor, the Duke of Brampton, who has found a way of getting rich by accusing wealthy nobles of treason, having them killed and then expropriating part of their fortune along with their troops.
-Lady Mary travels to London to meet the duke and at the same time meets the daring and handsome highwayman Michael Dermott.
-Dermott has stolen the duke's notebook where the list of targeted noblemen has been written down.
-Obviously, the duke is very anxious to get his notebook back.Written by
+It is the King's evil chancellor, the Duke of Brampton, who has found a way of getting rich by accusing wealthy nobles of treason, having them killed, and then expropriating part of their fortune along with their troops.
+Lady Mary travels to London to meet the Duke, and at the same time, meets the daring and handsome highwayman Michael Dermott.
+Dermott has stolen the Duke's notebook where the list of targeted noblemen has been written down.
+The Duke is very anxious to get his notebook back.Written by

 Was this review helpful to you?

 | Report this